choestelus/try-mailer/README.md

 on both `GET` and `POST` method

 ### Host it yourself
-compile and build binary with
+this project use go module to handle dependencies, run `go mod vendor` first then compile and build binary with
 ```
 export AUTH_KEY=$(pwgen -s 96 1) # generate strong credential here